Gluing support $\tau$-tilting modules via symmetric ladders of height 2: Preliminaries

-{\bf Acknowledgement.} The author is grateful to Prof. Dong Yang for his many helpful discussions.
+{\bf Acknowledgement.} This work was supported by the NSFC (Grant No. 12201211) and the China Scholarship Council (CSC No. 202109710002).
+The author is grateful to Prof. Dong Yang for his many helpful discussions.
 She also would like to thank Prof. Xiaowu Chen and Prof. Nan Gao for their several discussions.
-She thanks Prof. Guodong Zhou for pointing reference [FZ].
-Thanks also go to Prof. Osamu Iyama for pointing out to the author that $\varphi$ in Theorem 5.9 is injective.
-Moreover, she thanks Dr. Peigen Cao for suggesting maximal green sequences.
+She thanks Prof. Guodong Zhou for pointing out reference [FZ].
+Thanks also go to Prof. Osamu Iyama for pointing out to the author that $\varphi$ in Theorem 5.9 is injective and Dr. Peigen Cao for suggesting maximal green sequences.
+She thanks the support and excellent working conditions at the University of Tokyo.
+Moreover, She thanks anonymous referees for useful comments.